cperryk/intQuiz/README.md

 - **title_slide**: Boolean.
 If true, a title slide with the title and description will be the first to appear instead of the first question.
 Default is false.
 - **share_name**: String.
 What the quiz should be called in the share dialogs.
 Will default to *"[title] quiz"*
 - **fb_description**: String.
 Text that appears as the description in a Facebook share request.
 Defaults to description.
 - **thumbnail**: String.
 A URL to a thumbnail that will appear in the Facebook share request.
+If none is provided, the program will look for a promo image on the Slate.
+If none is found, IntSharing defaults to a Slate logo.
 - <span style="color:red">**questions**</span>: Array.
 An array of question objects.
 See *Question* below.
-- **choices**: Array.
-An array of choice objects.
+- **choices**: Array or dictionary.
+If an array, an array of choice objects.
 Set the choice objects here instead of in each question if the questions all share the same choices.
+If an object, a dictionary of rounds, with each key being a round ID and each value being an array of choices.
+Rounds are useful if you multiple groups of the questions, and choices are consistent inside each group but not between groups.
 - **blocked_choices**: Boolean.
 Setting to true shrinks the width of all choice elements, allowing two to appear in the same row.
 Good for short choices.
 - **exclusionary_choices**: Boolean.
-Setting to true makes each question's answer disable the corresponding choice in subsequent chances.
-Only works when the .choices variable is set so that choices are consistent across questions.
+Setting to true makes each question's answer disable the corresponding choice in subsequent questions.
+Only works when the top-level .choices variable is set so that choices are consistent across questions.
-- **attribution**: Adds text to the attribution.
+- **attribution**: String.
+Adds text to the attribution.
 Useful if you must give image credits to images that appear in the choices containers.
 - **teaser**: String.
 A blurb that appears at the end to tease to another article.
 - **matcher**: Object.
 If this is set, this is a Matching Quiz, in which the user answers questions that matches him or her to one of a predetermined set of results.
 This object contains information specific to the matchmaking logic of the quiz.
 See *Matcher* below.
-- **autoadvance**: Boolean.
+- **auto_advance**: Boolean.
 If true, the quiz will automatically advance to the next question after the user answers.
 Default is false.

 <h3>Question</h3>
 - **content**: String.
 Text representing the question.
 May contain HTML.
-- **choices**: Array.
-An array of choice objects.
+- **img**: String.
+The filename of the image to appear with this question, above the question content.
+- **choices**: Array or string.
+If an array, an array of choice objects.
+If a string, the ID of the choice round, as set inside the top level "choices" variable.
+If blank, the program will assume the top-level "choices" variable is an array of choices and use that.
+See *Choice*.
 - **correct**: String, integer, or array.
 The ID or IDs of the correct choice(s), if choices are set at the top level, or an array of IDs.
-- feedback.
+- **feedback**.
 Object.
 Describes the contents of the feedback.
 The feedback is what appears when the user answers a question.
 See feedback below.
 - **sound**: String.
 The ID of a sound to go with the choice.
 Sounds must be stored in a "sounds" directory within the quiz directory.

 <h3>Choice</h3>
+A choice can be an object or a string.
+If the choice is a string, it is assumed to be purely textual, with a false validity.
 - **content**: String.
 Text representign the choice.
 May contain HTML.
 - **validity**: Boolean.
 Set to "true" if the choice is correct.
 Default is "false."
 Multiple choices may be marked as correct.
 - **sound**: String.
 The ID a sound to go with the choice.
 Sounds must be stored in a "sounds" directory within the quiz directory.